jgomez18UCM/Localization-Text-Recognition/training/README.md

 --->

 ## <u>Training</u>

+If you haven't placed your font inside _fonts_ folder before creating this image, copy it in mentioned folder so you can use it inside container.

-Copy custom font file inside /usr/local/share/fonts and run the following command so the OS recognize the font.
+Copy custom font file inside _/usr/local/share/fonts_ and run the following command so the OS recognize the font.
 ```
 fc-cache -f -v
 ```

-Launch script trainOCR.py inside trainingFont folder with following syntax:
+Launch script trainOCR.py inside _trainingFont_ folder with following syntax:

 ```
 python trainOCR.py [lenguaje] [fontName] [num max training iterations]
 ```

-For example, for the example font Apex and english lenguaje, it should look something like this:
+For instance, to train the example font Apex with an english lenguage, it should look like this:

 ```
 python trainOCR.py eng Apex 200
 ```

-**NOTE: The trained model should be copied to trainedModel inside trainingFont.**
+**NOTE: The final trained model should be copied to _trainedModel_ inside _trainingFont_.**

 <!---Copy desired lenguage traineddata to tesseract/tessdata/